• Menu

 Piazza Navona

-Located a few steps from the Pantheon and Campo de’ Fiori, Piazza Navona is undoubtedly one of the most beautiful squares in the Roman capital.
+Just a short walk from the Pantheon and Campo de’ Fiori, Piazza Navona is undoubtedly one of Rome’s most beautiful squares.

-Lined with cafés, ice cream parlors and restaurants, this Baroque masterpiece is a meeting place for strollers, tourists and foodies.
+Lined with cafés, gelato shops, and restaurants, this baroque masterpiece is a favorite gathering place for locals, tourists, and food lovers alike.

 💡 Practical information 💡

-Piazza Navona is located on Campus Martius, a few steps from the Pantheon, Palazzo Altemps and Campo de’ Fiori.
+Piazza Navona is located in the Campo Marzio area, near the Pantheon, Palazzo Altemps, and Campo de’ Fiori.

 Piazza Navona